 If you did add the contractor to your s-corporation or LLC, that contractor would permanently be an owner of your company.
 Which is bad because you will likely use that company for other properties and investments where the contractor is not involved.

 As a result, a JV Agreement between your company that owns the property and the contractors construction company that will complete the construction work is preferred.

 A JV agreement lets each party keep control and ownership of their own company while they divide profits and responsibility on the project being completed together.

-While a new company is not required when entering into a JV Agreement, many JV Agreements benefit from having a joint venture-specific LLC that is created just for the purpose of the JV Agreement.
+While a new company is not required when entering into a joint venture agreement, many joint venture Agreements benefit from having a joint venture-specific LLC that is created just for the purpose of the joint venture agreement.

 This venture-specific LLC is great in situations such as:

 - Where the parties do not have an entity under which to conduct business and which will provide liability protection.
 A new company should be formed anyways for liability purposes and depending on the parties future intentions a new LLC between the parties may work well.

 - Where the arrangement carries significant liability, capital, or other resources.
 More time, money and liability involved in the venture will give you more reasons to have a separate, new LLC.
 This new LLC will own the new venture and isolate liability, capital, and other resources.

 A $1M deal or venture could be done with a joint venture Agreement alone, however, you would be well advised to create a new entity as part of the JV Agreement.
 On the other hand, if the venture is only a matter of tens of thousands of dollars, the costs of a new entity may outweigh the benefits of a separate LLC for the venture.

 Enter Agreements With Joint Ventures Wisely